isaacgerg/synthetic_aperture_sonar_autofocus/README.md

-# Simple autofocus technique for syntehtic aperture sonar (SAS)
+# Simple autofocus technique for synthetic aperture sonar (SAS)
 This repository contains code to autofocus single-look complex (SLC) imagery from a SAS sonar.
 The algorithm works by optimizing an attribute of the resulting output image over the phase correction space (1D azimuth FFT of SLC).

 Three optimization functions are here: